ranky/media-bundle/README.md

 ### EasyAdmin integration

 A [field](src/Presentation/Form/EasyAdmin/EARankyMediaFileManagerField.php) for EasyAdmin has been created that integrates the same functionalities previously explained in [Form Types](#form-types)

-Here an example with the 4 variations of the form type
+Here, I show an example of the four variations:

 ```php
 use Ranky\MediaBundle\Presentation\Form\EasyAdmin\EARankyMediaFileManagerField;